brandon-rhodes/fopnp/py3/chapter02/README.md

 under Python 2.
 Simply use [3to2](https://pypi.python.org/pypi/3to2) to convert them to the older syntax.

 One of the scripts is quite simple.
-It tries to send a very large UDP datagram, and reports back the length of the largest packet that could actually cross the network between its own host and the host named on the command line.
-Running it in the [Playground](../../playground) should report a maximum packet size of 1,500 bytes, the typical maximum length on an Ethernet network:
+It tries to send a large UDP datagram to learn the length of the largest packet that could actually cross the network between its own host and the host named on the command line.
+Running it in the [Playground](../../playground#readme) should report a maximum packet size of 1,500 bytes, the typical maximum length on an Ethernet network:

 ```
 $ python big_sender.py www.example.com